jhpce-jhu/jhpce_mkdocs/docs/orient/orientation-overview.md

 2. an **SFTP client** for transferring files to and from the cluster, and
 3. an **X11 server** for displaying graphics back from the JHPCE cluster.

-The SSH client is a requirement; the SFTP and X11 clients are preferable but optional.
+The SSH client is a requirement; the SFTP and X11 clients are optional.
+For more information about SSH, see our page [here](https://jhpce.jhu.edu/access/ssh/)

-### **Microsoft Windows Users**
+#### **Microsoft Windows Users**

-We have found that the easiest program to use for accessing the JHPCE cluster is MobaXterm as it combines the functionality of all 3 software packages (SSH, SFTP, and X11) in 1 program.&nbsp; Prior to the Orientation Session, you should install MobaXterm by following the first few steps of <a title="http://mobaxterm.mobatek.net/" href="http://jhpce-old.jhu.edu/knowledge-base/mobaxterm-configuration/">http://jhpce-old.jhu.edu/knowledge-base/mobaxterm-configuration/</a> .&nbsp; Alternatively, if you already use an SSH client, (such as <a title="putty" href=" http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html">putty</a> or <a href="http://x.cygwin.com/">Cygwin) </a>and an SCP client&nbsp; (such as <a href="http://winscp.net/eng/docs/free_sftp_client_for_windows">WinSCP), </a>you can continue using that software.</li>
+We have found that the easiest program to use for accessing the JHPCE cluster is MobaXterm as it combines the functionality of all 3 software packages (SSH, SFTP, and X11) in 1 program.&nbsp; Prior to the Orientation session, you should install MobaXterm by following the first few steps of [https://jhpce.jhu.edu/access/mobaxterm/](https://jhpce.jhu.edu/access/mobaxterm/) .&nbsp; Alternatively, if you already use an SSH client, (such as <a title="putty" href=" http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html">putty</a> or <a href="http://x.cygwin.com/">Cygwin) </a>and an SCP client&nbsp; (such as <a href="http://winscp.net/eng/docs/free_sftp_client_for_windows">WinSCP), </a>you can continue using that software.</li>

-### **Apple Macintosh Users**
+#### **Apple Macintosh Users**

 - SSH Client - There are built in command line tools for ssh and scp that can be run from a Terminal window.&nbsp; The Terminal program can be found in &#8220;Applications -&gt; Utilities&#8221;.&nbsp; From a Terminal window, you would type:
 ```ssh <username>@jhpce03.jhsph.edu```